Free shipping for orders $100+ (US Only)

 What are the Golf Shaft Flex categories?

-This is where the slower swingers land, including many seniors.
+Senior: This is where the slower swingers land, including many seniors.
 But don’t underestimate your elders!
 They swing their drivers between 72-83 mph with pinpoint accuracy.
+We have an entire selection of senior clubs that come with the proper flex for your swing speeds.
+Checkout our Senior Golf Clubs.

-Not all ladies fall into this category.
+Ladies: Not all ladies fall into this category.
 Majority of recreational women golfers do though, along with anyone else swinging their drivers at any speed under 72 mph.
+If you're ready to checkout our ladies, clubs which all come with the proper flex for female golfers, explore all of our Womens Golf Clubs.

 Golf Shaft Flex Chart